gwastro/pycbc/docs/workflow/pycbc_make_offline_search_workflow.rst

 How triggers are ranked is defined by the ranking-statistic, sngl-ranking, statistic-features and statistic-keywords options.
  - ``sngl-ranking`` = The ranking used for single-detector triggers, this is generally a re-weighting of the SNR.
  - ``ranking-statistic`` = How the triggers from a set of detectors are ranked in order to calculate significance.
 This will take the form of an snr-like combination (``quadsum``, ``phasetd``, ``exp_fit_csnr``), or a log-rates-like statistic, ``exp_fit``.
-See Statistics table below for the options.
+See ranking-statistic table below for the options.
  - ``statistic-features`` = If using ranking-statistic ``exp_fit``, then these are the features to add or subtract from the ranking statistic.
-These are described in the Features table below.
+These are described in the statistic-features table below.
  - ``statistic-keywords`` = Some statistics require keywords to modify the behavior of the statistic in certain situations.
 Keywords affecting the sngl-ranking calculation are also given here, starting with ``sngl_ranking_``.
-These are described in the Keywords table below.
+These are described in the statistic-keywords table below.
  - ``statistic-files`` = Files to be used in the statistic calculation, of particular note here are the files needed for DQ and KDE reranking.

-.. list-table:: Statistics - ranking-statistic
+.. list-table:: ranking-statistic
    :widths: 25 75
    :header-rows: 1
    * - Statistic name